gnames/gnames/README.md

 ## Web-Logs

-By default Logs are not shown.
+By default, Logs are not shown.
 To enable the service logs change `WithWebLogs` to `true` in the configuration file.

-To aggregate logs with an [NSQ] messaging service, provide an address for TCP service of `nsqd`, for example `localhost:4150` by changing `WebLogsNsqdTCP` in configuration file, or `GN_WEB_LOGS_NSQD_TCP`.
+To aggregate logs with an [NSQ] messaging service, provide an address for TCP service of `nsqd`, for example `0.0.0.0:4150` by changing `WebLogsNsqdTCP` in configuration file, or `GN_WEB_LOGS_NSQD_TCP`.

 ## Known limitations of the verification